ranganathanlab/pySCA/docs/source/SCA_betalactamase.rst

 down to a small set of top modes that contain the statistically dominant relationships between sequences.
-Since eigenvalue decomposition does not necessarily provide the best representation of sequence groups (for reasons described in "xx"), we also apply independent components analysis (or ICA) to the top few eigenmodes; this manipulation provides a representation in which the top groupings of sequences in the alignment (if such exists) should separate along the so-called
+Since eigenvalue decomposition does not necessarily provide the best representation of sequence groups (for reasons described in “xx”), we also apply independent components analysis (or ICA) to the top few eigenmodes; this manipulation provides a representation in which the top groupings of sequences in the alignment (if such exists) should separate along the so-called